etiennestuder/gradle-jooq-plugin/README.md

 The schema generation tasks fully participate in the Gradle uptodate checks.

 # Usage

+## Gradle 1.x and 2.0
-To use the plugin, configure your `build.gradle` script and add the plugin:
+To use the plugin with versions of Gradle older than 2.1, configure your `build.gradle` script and add the plugin:

 ```groovy
 buildscript {